Tea Around the World: Cultures, Ceremonies, History

 24 Tea Cultures of the world

-Gongfu Tea Ceremony – China
+Gongfu Tea Ceremony China

-Salt Tea & Tumuru Tea – Pakistan
+Salt Tea & Tumuru Tea Pakistan

 The north of Pakistan is a hostile environment, especially during winter.
-Surrounded by the night mountain ranges of the Hindu Kush, Himalayas and Karakoram, some of the tallest mountains in the world are located here like K2 and Nanga Parbat.
+Surrounded by the mighty mountain ranges of the Hindu Kush, Himalayas and Karakoram, some of the tallest mountains in the world are located here like K2 and Nanga Parbat.

 The usual way is to make a cup of milk tea and then take a salt stone and stir it in the cup until it is salty enough for your taste.
 The salt stone is usually presented to guests as well rather than using ground salt which is considered manufactured and impure by locals.

 The tea is steeped and then poured into cups and then a salt stone is used to make it savoury.
 The best way to experience this is to enjoy this tea with a slice of soft spongy apricot cake, a speciality of the region.
 A cup of savoury Tumuru tea with a slice of apricot cake overlooking Hunza valley or Passu cones is a pleasure that’s unmatched in the entire world.
-Contributed by Ucman from BrownBoyTravels.

 Argentinian Mate

-Yerba mate, also known as mate, is an herbal tea.
-It’s a traditional drink in Latin and South America.
-It’s made by steeping dried leaves from the yerba mate plant in hot water.
-Yerba mate can be served cold or hot.
-Mate is the Argentinian national drink.
-Mate tea is made from the yerba mate (pronounced ‘yehr-bah mah-teh,’) a South American holly tree similar to the tea plant.
-It’s not strictly “tea” as it’s not made from the tea plant, Camelia Sinensis, but it has similar benefits to tea since it’s similarly high in antioxidants and contains caffeine.
-In South America it’s drunk from a hollow gourd with loose leaves, hot water and a metal strainer straw, in Argentina nearly everyone walks around with the iconic cups in their hand.
+Mate tea is made from the yerba mate (pronounced yehr-bah mah-teh,) a South American holly tree similar to the tea plant.
+It’s not strictly tea as it’s not made from the tea plant, but it has similar benefits to tea since it’s similarly high in antioxidants and contains caffeine.
+In South America it’s drunk from a hollow gourd with loose leaves, hot water and a metal strainer straw; in Argentina nearly everyone walks around with the iconic cups in their hand.

 Turkish tea rituals